How do we get redistricting reform done?

 The process has already begun.
 Legislators have introduced several reform bills.
 None of these bills is perfect, but they include a lot of good ideas.

 The NC House met Oct.
 24 for a preliminary discussion of several of the bills--the first time this has happened in a decade!
 Chairman Lewis expressed willingness to begin formal consideration of these bills with the aim of adopting reform before the next redrawing!
 This is a huge step forward.
-Stay tuned and sign up to help us reach more voters with the reform message.
+The legislature comes back January 14.
+Sign up to help us reach more voters with the reform message.
+Endorse the 5 principles for reasonable redistricting reform as an individual and recruit organizations to join Fair Districts NC by endorsing them.

 These bills are much more likely to be heard if legislators know that their voters support redistricting reform.